eggheadio/eggheadio-course-notes/courses/synchronize-client-and-server-state-in-react-using-apollo-client-a45b3b89/notes/22_egghead-subscribe-to-immediate-live-updates-from-your-server.md

 <TimeStamp start="02:00" end="02:15">

 You use Apollo Client's [useSubscription Hook](https://www.apollographql.com/docs/react/data/subscriptions/#executing-a-subscription) to execute a subscription from React.
-Like useQuery, useSubscription returns an object from Apollo Client that contains loading, error, and data properties you can use to render your UI.
+Like `useQuery`, `useSubscription` returns an object from Apollo Client that contains loading, error, and data properties you can use to render your UI.

 </TimeStamp>